livescale/open-api/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Creative Commons Zero v1.0 Universal License.
-See `LICENSE` for more information.
+See [License](LICENSE) for more information.